micromaomao/blog/content/linux-ick/en.md

 <a class="make-diff" href="./diffs/0005-read-calls-checkpoint-and-inject-guess.patch"></a>

-While we can use `strace` to see whether we're sending back the right thing to the user space, for ease of debugging we can write our own test binary which prints out the number received, and also, for now, loops back itself, so that we can see if the guess increments correctly: [my-hackme-looped.cpp](./my-hackme-looped.cpp)
+While we can use `strace` to see whether we're sending back the right thing to the user-space, for ease of debugging we can write our own test binary which prints out the number received, and also, for now, loops back itself, so that we can see if the guess increments correctly: [my-hackme-looped.cpp](./my-hackme-looped.cpp)

 <pre>
 <span class="irrelevant">make; ./dev/startvm.sh</span>